 How Much Does It Cost to Visit the Empire State Building?

-First, you have to decide which floors you want to visit.
+First, you need to decide which floors you want to visit.

 - Main Deck access includes access to the observation deck on the 86th floor, as well as all the exhibits on the 2nd and 80th floors.